Teen Text Slang Decode: What Should Parents Know?

-Teen speak aka slang, is in simple terms an informal language popular among adolescents.
+Teen speak, also known as slang, is in simple terms an informal language popular among adolescents.
 It is because they are considered primary drivers of language change and are more daring and innovative with regards to communication.

 I don't know why I am even defining this!
 I mean, if you are human, you know what teen speak, and teen text is all about!
 It is a rite of passage for every teenager since language creativity is part of every teen's cognitive development.
 It gives them a sense of belonging and connection to their peers.
 The only difference between slang in the past and today is technology.